discourse/message_bus/README.md

   # can be nil or []
 end)

-MessageBus.configure(on_middleware_error: proc do |env, e|
-   # If you wish to add special handling based on error
-   # return a rack result array: [status, headers, body]
-   # If you just want to pass it on return nil
-end)

 # example of message bus to set user_ids from an initializer in Rails and Devise:
 # config/inializers/message_bus.rb
 MessageBus.user_id_lookup do |env|